Sport as a driving factor in Qatar’s National Development Strategy 2018-2022

 New economic challenges – sport as the solution

-Globalisation has resulted in a degradation of spatial barriers, which means that the distance from markets and raw materials becomes less relevant, and therefore the natural monopolies that previously existed due to geographical distance disappear.
-Each individual state has less chance of controlling multinational cash flows, and future investments will be increasingly about maximising the attractiveness of capitalistic development in the local environment.
+Globalization has resulted in a degradation of spatial barriers, which means that the distance from markets and raw materials becomes less relevant, and therefore the natural monopolies that previously existed due to geographical distance disappear.
+Each individual state has less chance of controlling multinational cash flows, and future investments will be increasingly about maximizing the attractiveness of capitalistic development in the local environment.
 Consequently, this has led to an increased competition among countries that are forced to find new ways to differentiate themselves to attract capital on the global market.